Community Engaged Learning (CEL, formerly service learning)

 Note: The Service Learning (SL) graduation requirement and designation will be changing in Fall 2019 to Community Engaged Learning (CEL).
 Faculty developing proposals for CEL-designated courses should now build the course and syllabus around the new CEL learning outcomes and dimensions, posted below.
+The College Curriculum Committee is still reviewing courses.
 Please contact your school's Curriculum Committee chair for further details and resources for developing CEL courses.

 Consistent with USF's mission and vision, and the essential dimensions of community-engaged learning, the following learning outcomes should be integrated into the course: